adityapathak0007/Car_Price_Predictor/README.md

   - Year of purchase
   - Fuel type (Petrol, Diesel, etc.)
   - Kilometers driven
-- 🌐 Responsive web interface built using **Streamlit**.
+- 🌐 Responsive web interface built using **Flask** (for the Flask app) and **Streamlit** (for the Streamlit app).
 - 📊 Real-time price predictions based on user input.
 - 💻 Simple and clean UI for an intuitive user experience.

 ## 🧠 How It Works

-The app collects input from the user and calculates the predicted car price using a **linear regression model**.
-The model was trained on a dataset containing features like car brand, model, year, fuel type, kilometers driven, and price.
+Both apps collect user input and utilize a **linear regression model** to predict car prices.
+The model was trained on a dataset containing features such as car brand, model, year, fuel type, kilometers driven, and price.

 ## 📄 Data